-Australia’s voluntary industry phase out of plastic microbeads in ‘rinse-off’ cosmetics, personal care and cleaning products
+BeadRecede success: Coordinating Australia’s voluntary industry phase-out of plastic microbeads in rinse-off cosmetics, personal care and cleaning products

-Accord Australasia, as the peak industry association for cosmetic, hygiene and specialty products has been coordinating the voluntary industry phase out of plastic microbeads.
-To facilitate the industry led voluntary phase out, Accord launched BeadRecede, an initiative open to member and non-member companies engaged in the making and supply of cosmetic, personal care and certain cleaning products included in the scope of the ban.
+Accord Australasia, as the peak industry association for personal care, hygiene and specialty products has been coordinating the voluntary industry phase-out of plastic microbeads.
+To facilitate the industry-led phase-out, Accord launched BeadRecede in early 2017 as an initiative open to all member and non-member companies engaged in the making and supply of cosmetic, personal care and certain cleaning products included in the scope of the phase-out.

-The BeadRecede initiative serves as a targeted promotional campaign to foster industry awareness and gain industry support for the phase out.
-It also forms a base for coordinating participation in the voluntary phase out across the industry in a manner that best allows ministers to receive the required progress reports from Accord.
+BeadRecede serves as a targeted promotional campaign to foster industry awareness and gain industry support for the phase-out.
+It also forms a base for coordinating participation in the voluntary phase-out across the industry in a manner that best allows ministers to receive the required progress reports from Accord.
 Details on the BeadRecede campaign’s launch to the industry can be found in this article.
 Delivery of the campaign by Accord has been undertaken under the oversight of the Department of Environment and Energy and the NSW EPA.